Clastic/Clastic/README.md

 License
 -------

-Cron is licensed under the MIT license.
+Clastic is licensed under the MIT license.